rk295/CentOS-logstash-RPM/README.md

 This ought to work for future versions as long as they continue to ship a .tar.gz and don't revert to a .jar.
 For a new version just change $VERSION and increment $EPOCH

+To use this you need to grab a logstash .tar.gz (tested with 1.4.2) and put it in the same directory as the build.sh